 How Chemotherapy Works against Cancer

 Chemotherapy works by stopping or slowing the growth of cancer cells, which grow and divide quickly.
-Chemotherapy is used to:
+We use chemotherapy to:

 - Treat cancer